ingridstevens/lawyer/local-version/README.md

 ### Download Ollama & Models

 - Download Ollama from [here](https://ollama.ai) and follow the installation instructions.
-- Download the required models.
-Run the following commands:
+- Download the models you want to use.
+Run the following command to download and run mistral (~4GB):

     ```bash
     ollama run mistral